+Suss out where you might sell your furniture.
 Organise a garage sale for any unwanted items or contact your local charity to donate items.
 For the furnishings you’re keeping, plan and measure where you want to put them in your new house.

 If moving further away, remember to get a copy of your family’s medical records and those of any pets.
-Notify your work, including payroll of your new address.
+Notify your work, including payroll, of your new address.
 Back up your computer and store the backup safely.

 If you have children, advise their school and have records transferred.
 Ensure you have all your children’s immunisation records safely stored.

 A high priority for your moving checklist should be buying moving boxes.
 Find cheap cardboard boxes by scouting around moving companies.
 Buy packaging supplies such as packing tape and big black markers to write on the boxes.
 Start packing things unlikely to be used before moving, including clothes, room by room.
 Encourage friends and family to help with your move.

 Arrange the redirection of mail (through Australia Post), newspaper and magazine subscriptions and home deliveries.

 Book domestic cleaners for a final house cleaning (it might help to create a cleaning schedule to make sure you cover off everything).
 Remember to keep your electricity and gas connected until after your house has been cleaned.

 Return any library books, DVDs or items borrowed from neighbours.
 Start using perishable food from the freezer.